Anyass3/meet-peer/README.md

 and follow the setup and you are done

-you can now start the server as:
+## You can now start the server as:

 ```